SWPS Sixth Formers are very fortunate to have a wide-range of enrichment activities available to them.

 The Stonewall Group also works in partnership with SupportU, an external organisation in the Thames Valley for young people seeking information and advice about LGBTQ+ issues.
 Together we deliver a training programme for those students who wish to train as SWPS Diversity Ambassadors.
 Such students take a lead in communicating with school leadership and providing a student voice on all diversity matters.

-The SWPS MBA was introduced in September 2019 and requires students to complete three separate enterprise tasks over the course of a year:
+The SWPS MBA requires students to complete three separate enterprise tasks over the course of a year:

 Part 1 – Realising Potential Business Course: